 Still deciding if glamping in the Brecon Beacons is for you?
 Take a look at our guide to glamping in Wales for more inspiration on where to stay, what to pack, what to do.
 We even have ideas on glamping with dogs, and activities to try when glamping with children to help make the experience even more magical.

-Ready to go glamping in South Wales?
-Book one of our escapes and start planning an unforgettable trip to Wales with a little difference.
+Ready to go glamping in Wales?
+Book one of our glamping escapes and start planning an unforgettable trip with a little difference.

 Don't forget to start planning what you'll do and where you'll go on your glamping escape with our complete guide to the Brecon Beacons.